 - Q1.
-Is the site within the catchment of the pond chains on Hampstead Heath. - NO. Site is in South Camden. - Q2.
+Is the site within the catchment of the pond chains on Hampstead Heath. - NO. Site is not within the catchment area of the pond chains on Hampstead Heath. - Q2.
 As part of the proposed site drainage will surface water flows be materially changed from the existing route? - NO. The existing surface water routes will not be changed by the development. - Q. 3.
 Will the proposed basement development result in a change in the proportion of hard surfaced / paved external areas. - NO. The development does not increase the impermeable paved areas. - Q4.
 Will the basement result in changes to the profiles of the inflows of surface water being received by adjacent properties or downstream watercourses. - NO. The development does not increase the impermeable paved areas. - Q5.
 Will the proposed basement result in changes to the quality of surface water being received by adjacent properties or downstream watercourses. - NO. The presence of the basement structure will not alter the quality of the surface water. - Q6.
-Is the site in an area known to be at risk of flooding?
+Is the site in an area known to be at risk of flooding? - No. Heath Drive is not listed in CPG4 as at risk to flooding.